Title: Portraits of signers of the Declaration of Independence

 Many years later, around 1820, Jefferson wrote to Adams concerning his recollection of the North Carolina delegates during the debate on independence.
 He remembered that John Penn had played a key role, that there had been no greater Tory in Congress than Hooper, but that Hewes was sometimes firm, sometimes feeble, changing direction according as the day was clear or cloudy.
 It was Penn, according to Jefferson, who fixed the vote of Hewes so that North Carolina came to support the cause of liberty.
 Hooper abstained on the vote for independence, but later all three delegates signed the Declaration of Independence.

-According to historian E. A. Alderman, the delegates combined the functions of financial and purchasing agents of commissary generals and reporters of all great rumor or events.
-They had to buy military supplies, arrange shipment and conduct intricate financial operations.
-All these things Penn did besides attending numerous committee meetings and the regular sessions of Congress for nearly six hears.
+According to historian E. A. Alderman, the delegates combined the functions of financial and purchasing agents of commissary generals and reporters of all great rumors or events.
+They had to buy military supplies, arrange shipment, and conduct intricate financial operations.
+All these things Penn did besides attending numerous committee meetings and the regular sessions of Congress for nearly six years.